BHUBANESWAR TOURISM GUIDE:

 The texts further suggests that after seeing a good-looking woman, he should act like a “Kamuka” or a passionate man, since he is not supposed to discriminate between good and evil actions.
 For him, the guidance of a ‘guru’, or a spiritual teacher is a necessity at each level of existence.

 With a stag and a ‘medhra’, Lakulisa is usually portrayed as a Shaivite teacher in the sculptured panels of the temple walls.
 The representation is influenced by those of other preachers like the Buddha and the Mahavira.
 His third eye and the lotus seat indicate that he enjoys a near-divine status.

-The Spread Of The Lakulisa Cult In Bhubaneswar: Bhubaneswar had evolved as a major centre of the Pasupata sect by the 7th century A.D.
+The Spread Of The Lakulisa Cult In Bhubaneswar: Bhubaneswar had evolved as a major center of the Pasupata sect by the 7th century A.D.
 Images of Lakulisa are found on the exterior walls of most of its temples.
 It is still not clear as to how the Pasupata tradition made its way into Bhubaneswar.

 However, according to the medieval text “Ekamra Purana” that deals with the medieval life of the holy city of Bhubaneswar, ‘Sasanka’, the ‘Gauda’ King of Bengal (7th century A.D.) was the first to erect a Shaivite shrine at Bhubaneswar.
 And it was probably his followers who preached the Pasupata cult in the city.

 Lakulisa is well represented in the three oldest temples in Bhubaneswar – ‘Parasurameswar’, ‘Bharateswar’ and ‘Svarnajaleswar’ – all built in the 7th century A.D.
 Depicted on the central projection of the front side of the main entrance, Lakulisa in these temples is shown seated cross-legged on a lotus in full bloom.